- Headings match the order of Full Self Employment Tax Return pages (SA103F).

 - Tax relief is given on the value of the employee’s contributions shown on your NHS Annual Pensionable Earnings and Contribution Statement (SD86C) in Box 3, not the amount of deductions taken from your associate NHS pay.

-- Gift aid donations to a UK-registered charity or Community Amateur Sports Club can claim higher income tax rate relief in Box 5.
+- Gift aid donations to a UK-registered charity or community amateur sports club can claim higher income tax rate relief in Box 5.
 There is no need to add the tax relief.
 Just enter the amount you have paid.

 - Payments to personal pension schemes can claim higher income tax rate relief.
 Put the total amount in box 1 of your contributions to the scheme, including the 20% basic rate tax added to the contributions.